 As announced in February 2008, Claude Bébéar decided not to seek the renewal of his mandate as a member of the Supervisory Board upon expiration of his mandate on April 22, 2008, consistent with the principle that he has long defended of not renewing the mandate of Supervisory Board members older than 70 years of age.

 Since April 22, 2008, Mr. Claude Bébéar is Honorary Chairman of AXA.

-Long an interested and active participant in community affairs, Claude Bébéar founded and chairs the Institut Montaigne, an independent think tank.
+Since May 18, 2015, he is Honorary Chairman of the Institut Montaigne, an independent think tank which he founded and chaired.
 In light of this, he compiled and prefaced a collection of these contributions: Le courage de réformer (The Courage to Reform) (-publisher: Odile Jacob) was published in May 2002.
 Ils vont tuer le capitalisme was published in May 2003.